United Kingdom. HISTORY The first Britons (people who live in the United Kingdom) were the Picts, who arrived about 10,000 years ago.

 In November 1605 a group of men made a plan to blow up the Houses of Parliament (the government buildings) in London.
 An enormous explosion was planned for November 5th.
 WELCOME TO EDINBURGH.
 YouTube.
 CNED ... listenings.
 Education in Britain Part 1.
 BBC Radio 4 - The Film Programme, A tour of the British Isles in accents.
 British Royal Family Arms.
-Royal Coat of Arms The main element of the Royal Arms is the shield which is divided into four quarters (see diagram).
+Britain is GREAT.
+The GREAT Britain campaign showcases the very best of what Britain has to offer.

 We welcome the world to visit, study and do business with the UK.
 Business The UK’s dynamic economy and business-friendly environment make it a great place to locate and expand your business.
 Get support to export and invest in the UK from UK Trade & Investment (UKTI).
 Tourism.
 Changes in Britain.
 Education in Britain Part 2.

 Friday Fun: The British School System Explained - Anglophenia.
 My English Blog.
 Geography of the UK.
 The official title of the UK is the United Kingdom of Great Britain and Northern Ireland .

 Great Britain (the formerly separate realms of England and Scotland, and the principality of Wales. ) Northern Ireland (also known as Ulster) Numerous smaller islands including the Isle of Wight, Anglesey, and the Scilly, Orkney, Shetland, and Hebridean archipelagos.
 The UK is an island nation in Western Europe just off the coast of France.
 The mainland areas lie between latitudes 49°N and 59°N and longitudes 8°W to 2°E. Let's talk about the UK (still with Scotland) At the beginning of the new school year teachers usually explain to their students what they are going to study.